CarolCiardi/CarolCiardi/README.md

 # Heya, I'm Carol 👋

 Welcome to my GitHub!
-I have 5+ years of experience in tech companies, specialising in business operations, data analysis and product design.
-With a passion for problem-solving and a curiosity for understanding complex systems, I’ve had the privilege of collaborating with diverse teams across various industries.
+With 5+ years of experience in tech companies, I specialise in data analysis and product design.
+Driven by a passion for problem-solving and a curiosity about understanding complex systems, I’ve had the privilege of collaborating with diverse teams across various industries.

-I thrive on embracing new challenges and learning opportunities.
-I'm excited to share my knowledge, collaborate on meaningful projects, and help create a positive impact on the world.
+As a versatile professional, I combine strategic thinking with creative problem-solving and thrive on embracing new challenges and learning opportunities.
+I'm eager to share my knowledge, collaborate on meaningful projects, and contribute to creating a positive impact on the world.

-## 🌍 About Me

-I’m a versatile professional who blends strategic thinking with creative problem-solving.
-Throughout my career, I’ve developed a deep understanding of how to balance both business analysis and product design, making me a valuable asset for teams aiming to bridge the gap between technology and user-centric solutions.

-Driven by my passion for continuous growth, I’m open to opportunities to collaborate with teams and companies that share my vision of making a difference.

 ## 🔧 Top Skills
 - 📊 **Data Analysis**: Expertise in gathering, interpreting, and presenting data to drive informed decision-making.